serverless/blog/2017-08-16-10-serverless-experts-you-should-follow-on-twitter.md

 ---
-title: 10 Serverless Heroes We Follow on Twitter
+title: 10 Serverless Experts You Should Follow on Twitter
 description: The top Twitter accounts you need to stay on top of relevant serverless, event-driven architecture, and other tech news.
 date: 2017-08-16
 layout: Post